-TA 100 3 Credits INTRO TO THEATRE
+TA 100 3 Credits INTRO TO THEATRE Quarters: Fall, Spring

 This course introduces theatre as an art form, as entertainment and as cultural phenomenon.
 It is designed to enhance the student's enjoyment and understanding of the theatrical experience through a thorough examination of theatre productions from the Ancient Greeks to more contemporary theatrical works.
 Course Note: This course is not intended to teach you how to be a theatre artist.
 You will not learn how to act, be a playwright, design, or direct a production.
 This course will invite you to view the world through the lens of a theatre artist from the perspective of an audience member.
-Some sections may have a low-cost text book option.